AdobeDocs/campaign-web.en/help/v8/email/mirror-page.md

 >[!NOTE]
 >
->In the test email sent to the test profiles, the link to the mirror page is not active.
+>In the proof sent to the test profiles, the link to the mirror page is not active.
 It is only activated in the final messages.

 By default, the retention period for a mirror page is 60 days.
 After that delay, the mirror page is no longer available.